Diffusion of charged particles in a stochastic force-free magnetic field: Force-free field

-The configuration of the force-free magnetic field in the form of (\ref{B}) is a unit cell in the picture of the magnetic field, repeating through the period $2\pi/\al$ over coordinate $z$.
-We assume a random force-free magnetic field as a random superposition of such unit cells having a random orientation and a random value of $\al$.
-Therefore, during the passage of a particle over one cell we have $\psi - \psi_0 = 2\pi$.
-Substituting these limits into the previous integral, and taking into account that
+The force-free magnetic field configuration (\ref{B}) is periodic with respect to coordinate $z$ with the period $2\pi/\al$.
+We assume that a random force-free magnetic field is a random superposition of such magnetic cells with a size $2\pi/\al$, a random orientation and a random value of $\al$.
+Therefore, if the particle passes through one cell we have $\psi - \psi_0 = 2\pi \cdot \mathrm{sign}(v_z)$.
+Substituting these limits into the previous integrals, and taking into account that